 Your expansion to Tunisia requires a significant amount of time, effort, and resources, but one of the most important assets you have is your employees.
 Recruiting and hiring talented Tunisia employees will help grow your company and make sure you don’t need to take on more than you can handle.

-Globalization Partners understands the importance of recruiting and hiring, which is why we offer Tunisia hiring outsourcing through our global expansion platform.
+Globalization Partners understands the importance of recruiting and hiring, which is why we offer Tunisia hiring outsourcing through our global expansion solution.
 Our team will recruit the right candidates for your position or onboard the individuals you’ve already chosen.
-Your employees will have a positive hiring experience, your company won’t have to worry about Tunisia employment compliance, and you can focus on your business’s success.
+Your employees will have a positive hiring experience, your company won’t have to worry about Tunisia employment compliance, and you can focus on your company’s success.

 Recruiting in Tunisia

 Recruiting in Tunisia is easy for some companies, as the country has an educated workforce and a large pool of young new graduates.
 Consider posting your jobs on numerous portals — both general and specific to your industry.
 Certain professional social media sites such as LinkedIn can also yield good results.
 Some people may reply directly to an online posting, so we recommend hiring enough personnel to respond to inquiries.

 If you want to work with an expat, you’ll need to meet additional requirements.
 Any nonresident must have an employment contract, but it can only be renewed once.
 As an employer, you must comply with a recruitment program approved by the Ministry of Employment and meet certain quotas for hiring both residents and nonresidents.

 The Labor Code requires that you provide the same rights to both local and nonresident employees relating to: